lemegOPS/terraform_cs_server/README.md

 # Terraform Counter Strike 1.6

-## Terraform script for installing counter strike 1.6 server in docker.
+### Terraform script for installing counter strike 1.6 server in docker.

 ## How it works?
-Terraform script installs instance in avs.
+Terraform script installs instance in aws.
 Docker is installed on the instance and the Conter Strike 1.6 server is launched in a container.
 The container is already ready and take it from [here](https://hub.docker.com/r/febley/counter-strike_server/)

 ### Important!
 On macbook with M1\M2 cpu ***templatefile*** in ***userdata*** in ./modules/aws-instance/instance.tf may not work.

 ### Terraform script structure:
 ```
 .
 ├── README.md
-├── main.tf - _main file to run_
+├── main.tf - main file to run
-├── modules - _directory with modules_
+├── modules - directory with modules
 │   ├── aws-instance
 │   │   ├── instance.tf
 │   │   ├── outputs.tf